Less than 10% of strategies effectively formulated are effectively executed. – Fortune Magazine

 - What do we need to do in the near and medium terms to make the plan work in the long run?

-- Can we adapt the plan to rapid changes in the business environment?
+- Can the plan adapt to rapid changes in the business environment?

 - Do we have the right people in place to execute the strategy?